 Common name(s): Russian hollyhock, White fig-leaved hollyhock

-Please note that because these are grown from seed, there may be some variation in colour.
+Please note that because these are grown from seed, there may be some slight variation in colour.
 However they are all beautiful!